Is Burnham about to punish "rich" pensioners?

-Labour tax advisor Dan Needle has suggested to Burnham that means testing the state pension could save £1 Billion to fund more freebies for those on benefits.
+Labour tax adviser Dan Needle has suggested to Burnham that means testing the state pension could save £1 Billion to fund more freebies for those on benefits.

 I have a serious problem with this.